Ulm-IQO/qudi-core/docs/design_concepts/measurement_modules.md

 See also the [qudi configuration option documentation](../404.md).

 #### 7. Measurement Module Interconnection
-You can define other measurement modules that can be accessed via `Connector` meta object members.
+You can define other measurement modules that can be accessed via `Connector` and `ConnectorList` meta object members.
 The qudi module manager will automatically load and activate dependency modules according to the configuration and connect them to the module upon activation.